(1841 - 1913)

 Branch of Service: Cavalry

-He was appointed 2nd Lieutenant in the 2nd US Cavalry on 30 November 1861, and promoted 1st Lieutenant on 25 August 1862.
-He was in Company E.
+He was appointed 2nd Lieutenant in the 2nd United States Cavalry on 30 November 1861, was on the Peninsular Campaign of 1862, and was promoted 1st Lieutenant on 25 August 1862.

-He was honored by brevets for his service at Todd's Tavern, Virginia 6 May 1864 (Captain), Winchester, 19 September 1864 (Major), and for "gallant and meritorious service" during the War on 13 March 1865 (Colonel).
-He was commissioned Lieutent Colonel (Volunteers) of the 214th Pennsylvania Infantry on 6 April 1865 (Colonel D.B.
-McKibbin) and mustered out of volunteer sevice with that Regiment in March 1866.
+He was honored by brevets for his service at Todd's Tavern, VA 6 May 1864 (Captain), Winchester, 19 September 1864 (Major), and for "gallant and meritorious service" during the War on 13 March 1865 (Colonel).
+He was commissioned Lieutenant Colonel (Volunteers) of the 214th Pennsylvania Infantry on 6 April 1865 (Colonel D.B.
+McKibbin) and mustered out of volunteer service with that Regiment in March 1866.

 He was promoted to Captain in the 2nd US Cavalry on 28 July 1866, but resigned his commission on 17 November of that year.

 By 1880 he was a mantel manufacturer in Philadelphia, PA and was a broker there in 1900.

 04/29/1913; Baltimore, MD; burial in Laurel Hill Cemetery, Philadelphia, PA